Learn how to create and manage Sets via TokenSets.com

 You can search assets you would like to include using the provided search box.
 In the example below, we have included WBTC (Wrapped Bitcoin), WETH (Wrapped ETH) & DPI (DeFi Pulse Index).
 Once you have the assets you want to include you can then configure the starting allocation of each token using the UI sliders, utilising the lock icons to fix an allocation in place whilst altering others.
 The max amount of tokens you can include within the starting allocation is 20, though once a Set is deployed you are free to trade the capital freely via the Set contract as if you were trading your personal wallet.

-The next step on your journey will be personalising your Set with the following information:
+The next step on your journey will be personalizing your Set with the following information:

 The Set symbol is a very important aspect of Set creation, this is the ticker that will follow your Set across the ecosystem, whether it be trading on a DEX or looking at your portfolio on Zerion - the Set symbol is how Investors can identify your product from the rest, just like you would with other ERC-20 tokens.

-Here is some written examples of how this looks in practice.
+Here are some written examples of how this looks in practice.

-The final step associated with creating your own Set is publishing!
-Here you can confirm the details such as the Set name, symbol, allocations and start price.
+We're almost done!
+The next step associated with creating your own Set is publishing.
+Here you can confirm the details such as the Set name, symbol, allocations, fees, permissions, and start price.

 After agreeing on the Terms of Service, click the Publish button to preview and confirm the Ethereum transaction on your wallet of choice (e.g. MetaMask).
 The operation to deploy a Set is gas-intensive and may take a few minutes, though you can monitor and verify the progress of your transaction on Etherscan for peace of mind.